Conditions in abandoned mine are too dangerous for crew searching for Pennsylvania woman

 UNITY TOWNSHIP, Pa.
-(AP) — The team looking for a missing Pennsylvania woman believed to have fallen into a sinkhole has determined that an abandoned coal mine is too unstable for people to safely search underground, authorities said Wednesday as they expressed hope that Elizabeth Pollard will be found alive.
+(AP) — The team looking for a missing Pennsylvania grandmother believed to have fallen into a sinkhole has determined that an abandoned coal mine is too unstable for people to safely search underground, authorities said Wednesday while still expressing hope Elizabeth Pollard will be found alive.

-A large team has been trying to locate Pollard, 64, for two days.
-Her relatives reported her missing early Tuesday and her vehicle with her unharmed 5-year-old granddaughter inside was found about two hours later, near what is believed to be a freshly opened sinkhole above the long closed, crumbling mine.
+Emergency crews and others have been trying to locate Pollard, 64, for two days.
+Her relatives reported her missing early Tuesday and her vehicle with her unharmed 5-year-old granddaughter inside was found about two hours later, near what is thought to be a freshly opened sinkhole above the long closed, crumbling mine.

-Authorities said in a noon update that the roof of the mine has collapsed in several places and is so unstable that it is not safe enough to send people underground.
+Authorities said in a noon update that the roof of the mine has collapsed in several places and is not stable.
 The sinkhole is in the village of Marguerite, about 40 miles (65 kilometers) east of Pittsburgh.

 “We did get, you know, where we wanted, where we thought that she was at.
 We’ve been to that spot," said Pleasant Unity Fire Chief John Bacha, the incident's operations officer.
 “What happened at that point, I don’t know, maybe the slurry of mud pushed her one direction.
 There were several different seams of that mine, shafts that all came together where this happened at.”